SilentCicero/yoyo-bootstrap/README.md

 ## fast.js - method child processing (built in DSL/nesting)

-`yoyo-bootstrap` uses `fast.js` based method argument processing to create fast built in DSL and nesting.
+`dom-bootstrap` uses `fast.js` based method argument processing to create fast built in DSL and nesting.
 See `./children.js` for more details.

 See <a href="https://github.com/codemix/fast.js">`fast.js`</a> for more details